 Fleet and Laura Reeves - needy student from western North Carolina.
 Verne and Dorothea Rhoades - need, with preference to students from Buncombe County, North Carolina, or Western North Carolina.
 Ada Rice and Beatrice Rice Wells Memorial - need with preference to descendants or relatives of those who attended Asheville Normal and Teachers College.
-Dick and Julia Richards - international students.
+Dick and Julia Richards - international students with financial need.
 Lunsford Richardson - international students.
 Alcwyn and Billie Roberts - need.

-Marshall and Mary Elizabeth Roberts - need, preferablly an English or Creative Writing major with a GPA of 3.0 or higher.
+Marshall and Mary Elizabeth Roberts - need; preferablly an English or Creative Writing major with a GPA of 3.0 or higher.
 Elizabeth and Eva Robinson - need.

 Esther and Samuel Robinson - international students.
 George and Charlie Ruth Ross - student from east Tennessee; from the Tallahassee, Florida area; from the Tampa Bay, Florida area; or from northwestern Georgia (Dalton, Chasworth, or Ellijay areas).
-W. Osborne Rowland - preference to students from Delaware County, Pennsylvania.
+W. Osborne Rowland - preference to students from the Greater Philadelphia (Delaware Valley) area.
 Russell Charitable Trust Scholarship - need.
-The Sallie Mae Fund Endowed Scholarship for Business and Economics Majors - undergraduate students enrolled in the Helen Powers Business and Economics Program.
+The Sallie Mae Fund Endowed Scholarship for Business and Economics Majors - undergraduate students with demonstrated need who are enrolled in the Helen Powers Business and Economics Program.
 George A. and Marie B. Scheetz - need.

-Service and Peace Awards - students preparing for careers in service-related areas such as Christian service, Peace Corps, social work, etc. Alma Shippy - to promote diversity among the student body; need.
+Service and Peace Awards - merit; students preparing for careers in service-related areas such as Christian service, Peace Corps, social work, etc. Alma Shippy - to promote diversity among the student body; need.
 Al Logan Slagle - worthy student of Native American heritage.
 Howard and Alison Stanton - need; preference to international students.
-Dennis and Kay Stockdale Scholarship - need, and majoring in Biology or English.
-Roger Stuck Service Scholarship - preference to Warren Wilson undergraduates who have completed two years of government service in one of the following ways: the U.S. Armed Services (Army, Navy, Air Force, Marines, or Coast Guard); national programs such as Peace Corps, VISTA and Ameri-Corps, or similar state, regional, or local programs.
-This scholarship should be awarded based on need.
-However, it should not replace other grants.
-Algernon Sydney Sullivan - need; also academic promise, high personal character, and commitment to public service.
-Algie and Elizabeth Sutton - merit.
+Dennis and Kay Stockdale Scholarship - need and scholastic achievement; major in Biology or English.
+Roger Stuck Service Scholarship - preference to Warren Wilson undergraduates who have completed two years of government service in one of the following ways: the U.S. Armed Services (Army, Navy, Air Force, Marines, or Coast Guard); national programs such as Peace Corps, VISTA and Ameri-Corps, or similar state, regional, or local programs; need, but not to replace other grants.
+Algernon Sydney Sullivan - need; also academic promise, high personal character, and commitment to public service Algie and Elizabeth Sutton - merit.

-Mary B. Sweet - international student.
+Mary B. Sweet - preference for international students.
 Bertie and Lester Taylor - need; recommend that one year in five, consideration be given to an international student.
+Pauline Cobb Thrift - need, with preference to students who express a desire to enter the teaching profession.
 Hugh and Margaret Verner - international students with financial need.
 Donald T. Warner - merit; awarded through the Admission Office.
 Joan Purkey Watkins - students in good standing with a minor in music.
+John and Inez Watson - academic merit and demonstrated need.
 Wayne Presbyterian Church (Wayne, Pennsylvania) - need.
 Harriette Lucile Shope Weaver - need.

 Sprinza Weizenblatt - need.